|

 Application of Zn

-and B fertilizers to rice, wheat and cotton can result 10-30 %
+and B fertilizers to rice, wheat and cotton can result in 10-30 %

 increase in crop yields.
 In Zn deficient soils, soil application of

-growing rice, wheat and cotton successfully.
-The use of Zn enriched
+years for growing rice, wheat and cotton successfully.
+The use of Zn

-to cure Zn deficiency with a value cost ratio (VCR) of
+most economical method to cure Zn deficiency with a value cost ratio

 1:40.
 To cure B deficiency in rice, wheat and cotton soils,

-application of 10 kg of boric acid/ha or 18 kg of borax/ha proved
+application of 10 kg boric acid ha-1 or 18 kg borax ha-1

-effective for 4-5 years.
-It was found that in case of cotton, Zn and
+proved effective for 4-5 years.
+It was found that in case of cotton,

 insecticides through foliar spray.
 Value cost ratio for B use in